[A Psalm] of David, when he changed his behavior before Abimelech; who drove him away, and he departed.

 Psalm 34:15 “The eyes of the LORD [are] upon the righteous, and his ears [are open] unto their cry.”

 These are the same with them that fear the Lord, and do good.
-Not that they become righteous in the sight of God, or are justified before him, by their fear of him, and by their good works.
+Not that they become righteous in the sight of God, or are justified before him, by their fear of him, or by their good works.
 But these are the fruits and effects of grace, showing them to be righteous persons.
 For it is only by the righteousness of Christ that men are righteous before God.
 And upon these the eyes of the Lord are.
 Not only his eye of Providence, to watch over them, protect them, and supply them with good things, but his eye of love.
-With complacency and delight he looks upon them, as clothed with the righteousness of his son.
+With love and delight he looks upon them, as clothed with the righteousness of his son.
 And it is with pleasure he looks upon them, that being well pleasing in his sight; seeing by it the law is magnified and made honorable.
 Nor does he ever withdraw his eyes from them (Job 36:7).

 “And his ears are open unto their cry”: The specific statement (of verse 6), is now generalized.
 What God had done in the case of the psalmist; he will do in all other similar cases.
 His eyes will be open to his people’s needs, and his ears attend unto their prayers (2 Chron.
 6:40).